Lightyear Review (2026):

 Is Lightyear safe for European investors?

-Lightyear is regulated by the Estonian Financial Supervision Authority (EFSA) and, for UK clients, the FCA.
-Client assets are held in segregated accounts at authorised custodians (ABN AMRO and LHV Bank) and are fully separate from Lightyear’s own balance sheet.
-Cash and investments are protected up to €20,000 by the Estonian Investor Protection Sectoral Fund.
-US securities held via Alpaca are covered up to $500,000 by SIPC.
+Lightyear is regulated by the Estonian Financial Supervision Authority (EFSA) for EU clients and by the FCA (FRN 775330) for UK clients.
+Client assets are held in segregated accounts at authorised custodians (ABN AMRO and LHV Bank), fully separate from Lightyear’s own balance sheet.
+EU investors are protected up to €20,000 by the Estonian Investor Protection Sectoral Fund; UK investors are covered up to £85,000 by the FSCS.
+US securities held via Alpaca are protected up to $500,000 by SIPC.
+Lightyear does not engage in securities lending and does not use PFOF.

 Does Lightyear charge fees for ETF trading?

-No. Lightyear charges zero execution fees on ETF trades.
-The only costs that may apply are the ETF’s TER (built into the fund’s NAV, not a Lightyear charge) and, if the ETF is denominated in a different currency than your account, a 0.35% FX conversion fee.
-Invest in EUR-priced UCITS ETFs from a EUR wallet and your all-in execution cost is zero.
+No. Lightyear charges zero execution fees on ETF trades for both UK and EU accounts.
+The only costs that may apply are the ETF’s TER (built into NAV, not a Lightyear charge) and, if the ETF is denominated in a different currency than your wallet, a FX conversion fee — 0.1% for UK accounts, 0.35% for EU accounts.
+Fund the EUR wallet directly and buy EUR-denominated UCITS ETFs, and your all-in execution cost is zero.

 How does the Lightyear Savings Vault work?

-Lightyear’s Savings Vault invests your uninvested cash into AAA-rated BlackRock money market funds.
-As of early 2026, rates are approximately 1.92% APY on EUR, 3.74% on GBP, and 3.67% on USD.
+Lightyear’s Savings Vault invests uninvested cash into AAA-rated BlackRock money market funds.
+As of April 2026, rates are approximately 1.9% APY on EUR, 4.0% on GBP, and 4.0% on USD.
+Interest is paid daily and credited monthly.
 The Vault offers same-day or next-day liquidity.
-Note that this is a money market fund investment — not a bank deposit — and is not covered by a deposit guarantee scheme, though AAA-rated BlackRock funds carry extremely low risk.
+This is a money market fund investment — not a bank deposit — and is not covered by a deposit guarantee scheme.
+Rates will fluctuate with central bank decisions; verify current rates on the Lightyear app.

 What is Lightyear’s FX fee?